infinum/dotnet-handbook/Api/FluentValidation.md

-﻿# Fluent validation

-### What is it?

-We use fluent validation for determining "rules" which we want to include for our class, somewhat similar to Data annotations, but with more flexibility and control.
+﻿We use fluent validation for determining "rules" which we want to include for our class, somewhat similar to Data annotations, but with more flexibility and control.

 ### How to use it:

 **Firstly**, the Fluent Validation package should be referenced in your project, which you can simply do by using NuGet package manager or dotnet CLI command: